We are proud to harvest premium, sustainable seafood – using the safest, most responsible, and innovative practices in the world.

 The Eastern Canada Offshore Lobster fishery was the first lobster fishery in North America to achieve Marine Stewardship Council (MSC) certification.
 While the offshore fishery will voluntarily exit the MSC program at the end of 2020, the sustainability measures that were in place for 10 years of successful certification continue to be in effect.

 We have worked hard on initiatives like eliminating the long-standing industry practice of storing non-fishing gear at sea.
-We’ve also reduced the total amount of gear we deploy by 50% since 2013.
-We have completed the first phase of an independent research project to evaluate the impact of gear tending times.
-This initial research, carried out by an independent contract scientist using DFO data, demonstrates no increase in bycatch with soak times greater than 72 hours.
+We have completed independent research to evaluate the impact of gear tending times.
+The first phase of this research, carried out by an independent contracted scientist using DFO data, demonstrates no increase in bycatch with soak times greater than 72 hours.

 We also recognize the risk of entanglements to marine mammals, especially the critically endangered North Atlantic Right Whale.
 The risk to whales from our operations is already very low, but we continue to actively work with gear manufacturers to determine what other innovations can be made to further reduce risk.